-I'm joining Service Space because ... i am able to truly connect with others inturn me..
+I'm joining Service Space because ...
+I want to serve..

 A good day to me is when ... when i see people around me smiling

-My favorite book is ...a person who enjoy ordinary
+My hero in life is ...a person who enjoy life in its ordinariness.

 One thing I'm grateful for is ... life in totality